DB Class V 200: France

 In 1985 and 1986 the French infrastructure maintenance company DEHE-Montcocol purchased four V 200.0 for use on construction and maintenance works in France and Belgium.
 These locomotives were overhauled at the DB works in Nuremberg.
 In 1987 they were shipped to Algeria to work on a new standard gauge railway construction project.
 In 1991 the locomotives returned to France to work on new TGV lines.
 All were scrapped in France between 1997 and 1999.

 Switzerland

-In October 1986 Seven V 200.0 were sold to the Swiss SBB-CFF-FFS, numbered (SBB Am 4/4 18461–18467).
+In October 1986, seven V 200.0s were sold to the Swiss SBB-CFF-FFS, numbered (SBB Am 4/4 18461–18467).
 They remained in service until 1997 and the six survivors were sold into private ownership in Germany.
 These locomotives were refurbished to the standard dictated by SBB-CFF-FFS by Regentalbahn AG of Viechtach, Germany.
+This adaption included the installation of the Integra-Signum train protection system and of white/red switchable Fresnel lantern top headlights according to Swiss regulation (for emergency signalling); the ditch-lights and nearby tail-lights remained unchanged.
+On the photograph, 220 053-3 of Brohltalbahn still sports the Swiss top headlight.

 Refurbishment included additional silencing of the engines.
 SBB-CFF-FFS stipulated that all locomotives should be fitted with Maybach MD650 engines and Voith L306rb transmissions.
 In service the locomotives were used to haul trains over electrified railway lines where the electrification was de-energised due to infrastructure works.